langroid/langroid/docs/tutorials/non-openai-llms.md

 export ANTHROPIC_API_KEY=my-api-key
 litellm --model claude-instant-1
 ```
-Or if you want to use the proxy server for a local model running with `ollama`,
+Or if you want to use the proxy server for a local model running with [`ollama`](https://github.com/jmorganca/ollama),
-you can first run `ollama run mistral` for example and then
+you can first run `ollama pull mistral` for example and then
 run `litellm --model ollama/mistral` to spin up the proxy server for this model.
 ```bash
 This will show a message indicating the URL where the server is listening, e.g.,